-Much like single rider bikes, there are a variety of different sizes and styles to fit your needs.
+Much like single rider bikes, there are various sizes and styles to fit your needs.

-While tandem bicycles definitely carry with themselves a specific social connotation, the canoodling partners, they are far more than that.
-Listed below are a few common reasons as to why you should consider jumping on the tandem bicycle bandwagon.
+While tandem bicycles carry a specific social connotation, the canoodling partners are far more than that.
+Listed below are a few common reasons you should consider jumping on the tandem bicycle bandwagon.

 - Riders with different abilities can ride together.